Jean-OIKONOMOU/10DaysOfJS_Scrimba/README.md

 ## Challenge 8 : First Digit
 Given a string, return the first digit encoutered while parsing the string using split() and includes()

+## Challenge 9 : Largest Number
+Given a digit, return the largest number of size equal to the digit entered as argument.
+For example, if the digit equals 2 then the returned largest number will be equal to 99.
+If the digit equals 5 then the returned largest number will be equal to 99999.
+Use